Lyft raises forecast for 2019 as price war with Uber eases, ridership rises

 Shares of Lyft are down 25per cent since their market debut on March 29, erasing about US$5 billion from its market capitalization, as investors continue to question whether the ride-hailing industry can be profitable.

-Lyft and larger rival Uber Technologies Inc both loss-making, have historically relied on heavy subsidization to attract riders.
+Lyft and larger rival Uber, both loss-making, have historically relied on heavy subsidization to attract riders.
 While the companies last quarter reported signs that price competition was easing, both are also spending to expand services into areas including self-driving technology for Lyft and food delivery for Uber.

+Shares of Uber Technologies Inc rose after Lyft posted results, rising 2.3per cent in after-hours trade.

 On average, Lyft received US$39.77 in revenue from each of its nearly 22 million active riders in its second quarter as a public company, a 22per cent rise in revenue per rider and 41per cent increase in riders over the same period in 2018.